Variable and Type Summary

 <:int

-- Java Widening Type conversion allows putting a value of type T into a variable of type S if T <: S
+- Widening conversions allow assigning value of type T to variable of type S if T <: S